YizeZhang/Net_Diff/README.md

 2018/12/26
    1. Support triple-frequency ionosphere-free PPP (only available in GUI)

-   2. Fix bug of BDS PCO using new atx file
+   2. Fix bug of BDS PCO using new atx file in triple frequency PPP

    3. Turn off time restriction of BSX file